foxglove/docs/docs/13-webhooks/1-concepts.md

 ### Notifications

 A notification is what your webhook endpoint receives when an event occurs.
-Notifications are delivered as POST requests to your HTTP(S) endpoint.
+Notifications are delivered as POST requests to your HTTPS endpoint.

 A notification is delivered in the following form: